MattFiler/OpenCAGE/README.md

 ## Features at a glance

-- Full 3D viewport to browse levels their component parts (Composites)
+- Full 3D viewport to browse levels and their component parts (Composites)
 - Interactive node-based scripting system to build level and mission logic
 - Model editor with previews and importer/exporter, supporting skeletons and textures
 - Texture editor with previews and importer/exporter, supporting conversion to/from game formats